-Mid-way through the European Council, on Thursday evening 23 March, the leaders of the Twenty-Five had their main goal: to avoid divisions.
-For the first time, they sketched out a common energy policy - albeit timid - while avoiding controversy over economic patriotism, criticized in particular by France and Spain.
+Halfway through the European Council, Thursday evening March 23, the leaders of the Twenty-Five had held their main objective: to avoid divisions.
+They drafted, for the first time, a common energy policy - admittedly timid - while avoiding controversy over economic patriotism, criticized in particular against France and Spain.

-Member countries agreed on the broad outlines of a common energy policy, which would include speaking with one voice in the international arena and strengthening their internal market.
-They agreed to meet each year to assess progress.
-But they have "not yet reached conclusions on specific objectives" in energy, even if the European Commission has "received a mandate" to propose, acknowledged its president, José Manuel Barroso.
+The member countries have agreed on the main lines of a common energy policy, which would consist in particular of speaking with one voice on the international scene and strengthening their internal market.
+They agreed to meet every year to assess the progress made.
+But they have "not yet reached conclusions on specific objectives" in the energy field, even if the European Commission "received a mandate" to propose them, admitted its president, José Manuel Barroso.

-“In ten years, when you look back, you will realize that this very substantial debate has led to a new energy policy” in the EU, said the Austrian Chancellor, Wolfgang Schüssel, current President of the Union.
-He promised that "there is no question of establishing a new super bureaucracy in charge of energy", while Mr Barroso assured that Member States would not have to transfer new powers to the Commission.
+“In ten years, when you look back, you will realize that this very substantial debate has led to a new energy policy” in the EU, said Austrian Chancellor Wolfgang Schüssel, President-in-Office of the Union.
+He promised that "there is no question of establishing a new super bureaucracy in charge of energy", while Mr Barroso assured that member states would not have to transfer new powers to the Commission.